ecmadao/react-times/README.md

 > NO JQUERT RELY 😤😤😤

-So generally speaking, you should have `react` & `react-dom` in your project.
+So generally speaking, you should already have `react` & `react-dom` dependencies in your project.
 If not:

 ```bash
 $ npm install react react-dom --save-dev